 Based upon individual interests, students will be assigned to labs at the University that focus on one or more of the following areas: human genetics; psychiatric and genetic epidemiology; cognitive neuroscience; behavioral pharmacology; behavioral and clinical assessment; intervention; and statistical modeling.
 MU-ARTSS interns will work alongside other interns, graduate students, postdoctoral fellows, and faculty members to gain experience in contemporary alcohol research topics and methods.
-A primary goal of the program is to provide interns with “hands-on” research experiences that serve as an introduction to graduate training in alcohol and addiction research.
+A primary goal of the program is to provide interns with “hands-on” research experiences that serves as an introduction to graduate training in alcohol and addiction research.
 Research projects and work environments vary across labs, with some labs conducting ongoing projects collecting behavioral and psychophysiological data with human subjects, to laboratory studies involving the administration of alcohol, to computer labs that focus on secondary data analysis or computer simulation.

 Description of Labs: